shivanya-chandra/pcllab.github.io/docs/handbook/programming-guide/materials.md

 ## Stimuli

 This is whatever the participant is given to learn/study/respond to etc. Stimuli are often text (e.g., a list of words, cue-target pairs, a text passage), but they can also be pictures (.jpg or .pgn), videos (.mp4) or audio clips (.wav).
 Regardless of their type, you should organize them in a JSON file(s).
-[Mr. Data Converter](http://shancarter.github.io/mr-data-converter/){target="_blank" rel="noreferrer"} is an excellent tool for converting CVS files into JSON files (or other file types).
+[Mr. Data Converter](http://shancarter.github.io/mr-data-converter/){target="_blank" rel="noreferrer"} is an excellent tool for converting CSV files into JSON files (or other file types).

 ```json
 // materials/stimuli.json